yparitcher/libzmanim/README.md

 this creates a shared and static library that can be used by including the header files in `include` and linking with `-lzmanim` (you must add the library and headers to your `PATH`)

+### Windows

+run window.bat in a VisualStudio command prompt to build `libzmanim.dll` and `test.exe`.
+This uses the OpenBSD stpncpy.

 ## Usage

 this library has a new struct `hdate` which is like `struct tm` used to store a date instance in the hebrew calendar.